phylo42/PEWO/examples/6_placement_likelihood/README.md

 ## Overview

 This demo measures average likelihood of modified trees produced by extending the original tree with placed sequences.
 For each query sequence, an extended tree is being constructed by inserting a new node, thus splitting the most likely branch according to the placement of the sequence.
 Then, the likelihood of every extended tree is calculated.
-The reference dataset of 16S-rRNA barcodes is used.
+A reference dataset of bacterial 16S-rRNA barcodes is used.

+This example will produce this evaluation from only 100 query reads.
+A better analysis would involve thousands of query reads expected to be related to every regions of the reference tree.

 ## How to launch